July 3, 2026

 Chalie's send path collapses onto one execution tracker and one step-loop, closing out the thread-system rebuild with a clean Sonar bill and a silent memory bug fixed along the way.

-The rest of the day was debt service: a whole-branch Sonar sweep through the backlog built up across the thread-system work — a blocker-severity validation-error leak that could surface internal detail through an error boundary, silent exception handling replaced with real logging across the scheduler and system layers, cognitive-complexity extractions on routing and episodic-memory code, duplicate literals hoisted into shared type aliases, dead argv-controllable paths removed from old migrations.
-None of it changes behavior — the gate was the full unit suite plus a clean frontend build and type-check — but it’s what keeps a fast-moving rewrite from quietly accumulating the smell of one.
-A last piece tidied a stop-handler to properly await its own cleanup call, and documented the new turn-execution vocabulary so the next reader doesn’t have to reverse-engineer should_stop from call sites.
+Then a full-branch Sonar sweep to clear what a fast rewrite leaves behind: a blocker-severity validation error that could leak internal detail through an error boundary, silent exception handling swapped for real logging across the scheduler and system layers, complexity extractions on routing and episodic-memory code, duplicate string literals hoisted into shared type aliases, dead migration paths deleted.
+Gate was the full unit suite plus a clean frontend build and type-check.
+Senior review signed off.
+Also fixed a stop handler that wasn’t awaiting its own cleanup, and wrote down the turn-execution vocabulary so nobody has to reverse-engineer should_stop from call sites again.

-• Landed a dedicated ExecutionTracker service and TurnExecution model tracking per-turn lifecycle end to end, with sends unified onto one route and the old step-chain collapsed onto a single loop
+• Landed a dedicated ExecutionTracker service and TurnExecution model owning per-turn lifecycle end to end, sends unified onto one route, the old step-chain collapsed onto a single loop

-• Renamed the cancellation signal to should_stop across the dispatcher, policy manager, and delegate runner — a cooperative predicate, not an event, and now named like one
+• Renamed the cancellation signal to should_stop across the dispatcher, policy manager, and delegate runner — a predicate you check, not an event you catch

-• Fixed a silent memory bug where a single malformed JSON row in the pattern table was suppressing every valid behavioral pattern on each background tick
+• Fixed a silent memory bug where one malformed JSON row in the pattern table was suppressing every valid behavioral pattern on each background tick

-• Cleared a full-branch Sonar backlog: a blocker-severity error-detail leak, silenced exceptions replaced with real logging, complexity extractions, and dead migration code removed, gated on the full test suite plus a clean type-check
+• Cleared a full-branch Sonar backlog: blocker-severity error-detail leak, silenced exceptions replaced with real logging, complexity extractions, dead migration code removed — gated on the full test suite and a clean type-check

-• Documented the new turn-execution vocabulary so the lifecycle model is legible to the next person working in this code
+• Documented the new turn-execution vocabulary so the lifecycle model doesn’t need reverse-engineering next time